-The idea was simply “[email protected] of computer”, which is essentially how it still works today, albeit with a much larger network and global address book to deal with.
+The idea was simply “username@name of computer”, which is essentially how it still works today, albeit with a much larger network and global address book to deal with.

 We all take email for granted these days, it is an integral part of your everyday business (get up, make coffee, check email), but how much do we know about it?

 I’ve been around the block (more than once) when it comes to tech, and regardless of the technology, as soon as it becomes a habit, it is expected to work every time, all the time.
 If it doesn’t, frustration kicks in and it becomes the thing you hate.